 - Combine the eggs, vanilla and half of the sour cream in a small bowl, whisk to combine and set aside.

-- Scrape the bowl and paddle thoroughly.
+- Scrape the bowl and beater thoroughly.
 On low speed, add the egg mixture in 3 increments, scraping the bowl after each addition.

 - Bake at 350°F until a toothpick inserted in the middle comes out clean (about 55 minutes).